mgalland/mgalland.github.io/pages/CV.md

 Last but not least, I am an official Software and Data Carpentry Instructor from the [Carpentries Foundation](https://carpentries.org/).
 As such, I regularly organise scientific programming and data analysis workshops for researchers to teach them good practices in programming and data science.

 # Research experience
-- Jan 2019 - Present: Data scientist & Data Manager - University of Amsterdam, Swammerdam Institute for Life Sciences (The Netherlands)
+- Jan 2019 - Present: Support Data scientist & Data Manager - University of Amsterdam, Swammerdam Institute for Life Sciences (The Netherlands)
 - May 2014 - May 2018: Postdoctoral fellow - University of Amsterdam, Swammerdam Institute for Life Sciences (The Netherlands)
 - May 2010 - May 2014: Postdoctoral fellow - Jean-Pierre Bourgin Institute (Versailles, France)
 - October 2006 - December 2009: PhD in Plant Molecular Biology - University of Montpellier (France)